hasan-mia/MeetRoom/README.md

 3. Group Call & Chat - Group audio and video chat functionality
 4. Authentication with email and phone number
 5. Unlimited time for each meeting
-6. Fix schedule on google calendar
+6. Fix schedule on calendar
-7. Mailing to group members as per 30 minutes of schedule time
+7. Mailing to group members of schedule time
-8. Premium data transfer system

 Our App will use for video Conference, meeting arrange, communicate with a single or multiple person with audio ,video and also chat.

 ### Technology that are used:
-ReactJS, ReduxJs, Express.js, Node.js, SocketIo, Simple-peer, twilio-node and WebRTC
+ReactJS, Express.js, Node.js, SocketIo, Simple-peer, twilio-node and WebRTC

 ReduxJs will be used for all state management.